Azure Resource Deployer

 Interactive (VS Code / local)

 The user is already authenticated via az login.
-Verify with:
+The prereq-check skill above verifies this.
+If you need the subscription details directly:

 az account show --output json